oam-dev/spec/README.md

 *This repository is unstable, and open to contributions.*
 The specification is under development, and breaking changes could be made.
 Interested in contributing?
 Take a look at the issue queue!
-We're looking for more great ideas on how to model cloud native applications.
+We're looking for more ideas on how to model cloud native applications.

 ## Introduction